Welcome to today's edition of the Rush 24-7 podcast.

 You ever hear that one?

-The reason people bring that up is you can find any uh about the most despicable person, you can find something praiseworthy.
+The reason people bring that up is you can find any about the most despicable person, you can find something praiseworthy.

 But when you use that to say that maybe they're not that despicable, it usually fails.

-And it usually deserves to fail.
+It usually fails, and it usually deserves to fail.

-In Wheaton, Illinois, Sam, Mark Davis in for Rush Limbaugh Today.
+In Wheaton, Illinois, Sam, Mark Davis, in for Rush Limbaugh today.

 Hi, how are you?

-Yeah, it's me, uh Sam.
+Yeah, it's me, Sam.

-Uh I'm a disabled veteran.
+I'm a disabled veteran.

-Uh I've been listening for a long time.
+I've been listening for a long time.

-Um second time I've I've been uh in.
+Second time I've been in.

-Okay, uh I I spent half of my adult life not working, and if anybody deserves reparations, it would be me.
+I spent half of my adult life not working, and if anybody deserves reparations, it would be me because of the way the liberals treated me.

-Well, Sam, I tell you what, you you've got a great point that are there are a lot of people with a valid gripe against American history.
+There are a lot of people with a valid gripe against American history.

-Does cash, in terms of a check issued today make that all right?
+Does cash in terms of a check issued today make that all right?

 It doesn't.